Skip to content

 Homes for Ukraine rent deposit scheme

-Our rent deposit scheme is open to all guests under the Homes for Ukraine scheme in Hertfordshire.
+Our rent deposit scheme is open to all guests living with a host or in temporary accommodation provided by the council under the Homes for Ukraine scheme in Hertfordshire.

-The scheme is to support Homes for Ukraine guests who can realistically afford a long-term tenancy (ongoing rent and other costs) but can't pay the upfront lump sum of the deposit and first month’s rent.
+The scheme is to support Homes for Ukraine guests who can realistically afford a long-term tenancy (ongoing rent and all other costs involved with running a home) but can't pay the upfront lump sum of the deposit and first month’s rent.

 This is a one-off payment, not a loan.
 Successful applicants will not need to repay it to us.